Marco Gonzales: Minor leagues

-St Louis Cardinals
+Major leagues

 2014

-Filling in for the injured Jaime García, Gonzales made his major league debut as the starter against the Rockies on June 25.
+Filling in for the injured Jaime García, Gonzales made his major league debut as the starter against the Colorado Rockies on June 25.
 Due to his promotion to the major leagues, he was removed from the Futures Game roster.
 He doubled in his first major league at-bat.
 Left fielder and former Rockie Matt Holliday singled him home to score his first run.
 On the mound, he gave up five earned runs and seven hits, with one home run in five innings, walking two, striking out three, facing 24 batters, and received a no-decision.
 Gonzales began with three scoreless innings, but got into trouble in the fourth by giving up a lead-off home run to Drew Stubbs, two doubles and two singles.
 The Cardinals eventually won, 9–6.
 Gonzales became the first Cardinals' starter to make his debut without playing at the Triple A level since Cliff Politte in April 1998.

 Gonzales' second MLB start came against the San Francisco Giants at AT&T Park.
 The outing went similar to his first MLB appearance, he started with three scoreless innings but yielded multiple runs in the fourth.
 In 4 1/3 IP, he yielded five earned runs, seven hits, four walks and two strikeouts.
 The Giants won 5–0, giving him his first MLB loss.
 After posting a 7.07 ERA in first three MLB starts, the Cardinals optioned him to the Triple-A Memphis Redbirds on July 7, where he appeared for the first time.

 On August 30, the Cardinals recalled Gonzales, and he gained his first MLB win in a 13–2 romp over the Chicago Cubs.
 He completed six innings, allowed one run on three hits, two walks, and struck out five.
 Gonzales' third win of the season came against the Rockies by a score of 4–1 on September 14 as he struck out nine in 5 2/3 IP.
 The nine strikeouts were the most by a Cardinals left-handed rookie since Rick Ankiel on September 13, 2000.
-He made 10 total MLB appearances, five as a starter, completing 34 2/3 IP, allowing 32 H, 21 BB, 16 ER and a 4.15 ERA with a 4–2 W–L. In 31 total games – including 26 starts – between three minor league levels and the major leagues, Gonzales allowed a 2.81 ERA with a 13–7 W–L record and 148 SO in 156 2/3 IP.
+He made 10 total MLB appearances, five as a starter, completing 34 2/3 IP, allowing 32 H, 21 BB, 16 ER and a 4.15 ERA with a 4–2 record.
+In 31 total games – including 26 starts – between three minor league levels and the major leagues, Gonzales allowed a 2.81 ERA with a 13–7 W–L record and 148 SO in 156 2/3 IP.

-The Cardinals made the playoffs in 2014, and Gonzales made his MLB postseason debut, pitching in relief.
+Gonzales made his MLB postseason debut in 2014, pitching in relief.
 He recorded three total scoreless innings in the National League Division Series (NLDS) against the Los Angeles Dodgers.
 He picked up two of the club's three wins, including the series clincher.
 He pitched another three innings against the Giants in the National League Championship Series (NLCS), giving up three earned runs as the Cardinals were eliminated from the postseason.
 In December, the Cardinals named him their Minor League Pitcher of the Year.